BlockchainCommons/SmartCustodyBook/manuscript/03-adversaries.md

 ***Abstract Case Study: SWATing.*** Over the course of a month, Dan’s power and his DSL line are turned off.
 He contacts the utilities and is told that these occurred at his request.
 He then receives an email that says, “we know where you live, send us half your bitcoins or next time we swat you and maybe you end up dead.”
 A picture of his house from Google Street View is included.

 ***Historical Case Study: Kidnapping.*** Ukranian cryptocurrency exchange executive Pavel Lerner was grabbed off the street outside his office, and held in an undisclosed location.
-He was told that he would not be released unless he paid \$1 million dollars in bitcoins. [**News Story**](https://cointelegraph.com/news/kidnapping-of-bitcoin-exchange-executive-showed-importance-of-financial-privacy)**.** A similar kidnapping occurred in Dubai and resulted in the transfer of 25 BTC. [**News Story**](https://www.khaleejtimes.com/news/crime-and-courts/3-fake-dubai-cops-kidnap-traders-/to-rob-bitcoins).
+He was told that he would not be released unless he paid \$1 million dollars in bitcoins. [**News Story**](https://cointelegraph.com/news/kidnapping-of-bitcoin-exchange-executive-showed-importance-of-financial-privacy)**.** A similar kidnapping occurred in Dubai and resulted in the transfer of 25 BTC. [**News Story**](https://www.khaleejtimes.com/news/crime-and-courts/3-fake-dubai-cops-kidnap-traders-/to-rob-bitcoins). [**Other Physical Attacks**](https://github.com/jlopp/physical-bitcoin-attacks).

 {pagebreak}